Sony: Video

 Sony produced the TV8-301, the world's first all-transistor television, in 1959.
-In 1968, the company introduced the Trinitron brand name for its lines of aperture grille cathode ray tube televisions and afterwards computer monitors.
+In 1968, the company introduced the Trinitron brand name for its lines of aperture grille cathode-ray tube televisions and afterwards computer monitors.
 Sony stopped production of Trinitron for most markets, but continued producing sets for markets such as Pakistan, Bangladesh and China.
 Sony discontinued its series of Trinitron computer monitors in 2005.
-The company discontinued the last Trinitron-based television set in the US in early 2007.
+The company discontinued the last Trinitron-based television set in the U.S. in early 2007.
 The end of Trinitron marked the end of Sony's analog television sets and monitors.

 Sony used the LCD WEGA name for its LCD TVs until summer 2005.
 The company then introduced the BRAVIA name.
 BRAVIA is an in-house brand owned by Sony which produces high-definition LCD televisions, projection TVs and front projectors, home cinemas and the BRAVIA home theatre range.
 All Sony high-definition flat-panel LCD televisions in North America have carried the logo for BRAVIA since 2005.
 In 2006, Sony lost its decades-long No.1 market share in the global television market.
 In November 2007, the Sony XEL-1, the first OLED television, was released and manufactured for two years.
 Later in 2013, Sony demonstrated the first 4K OLED television.
 As of 2012, Sony was the third-largest maker of televisions in the world and the business unit had been unprofitable for eight consecutive years.

 From 2011, Sony started restructuring of its loss-making television business, mainly by downsizing business units and outsourcing the manufacturing of display panels to the companies like Sharp Corporation, LG Display, and Samsung Electronics.
 In December 2011, Sony agreed to sell all stake in an LCD joint venture with Samsung Electronics (S-LCD) for about $940 million.
 On 28 March 2012, Sony and Sharp announced that they have agreed to further amend the joint venture agreement originally executed by the parties in July 2009, as amended in April 2011, for the establishment and operation of Sharp Display Products Corporation ("SDP"), a joint venture to produce and sell large-sized LCD panels and modules.
 The agreement was eventually terminated as Sony parted ways.
 Sony's small-sized LCD business subsidiary and medium-to-large-sized OLED display business unit were spun off and became part of Japan Display and JOLED, respectively.

 In 2017, Sony launched OLED televisions under the BRAVIA brand.

 Also, Sony has sold a range of tapes, discs, recorders and players for videocassette, DVD, and Blu-ray formats for decades.